Back to ExploreLifestyle

 The southern end of Mona Vale Beach is now open to off-leash dogs as part of a 12-month council trial.
 Image Credit Jack Kelly

 Northern Beaches Council has approved a 12-month off-leash dog trial on a 300-metre stretch at the southern end of Mona Vale Beach.
+Dogs are permitted off-leash during morning and evening windows only — the hours vary depending on daylight saving.

 The trial runs until 13 October 2026, after which Council will evaluate whether to make it permanent.
 It's only the second ocean-facing dog beach in all of Sydney.